peterdemin/pip-compile-multi/README.rst

     pip-tools==1.11.0

 (To keep things neat let's put this into ``requirements/base.txt``) That's good for a starter.
-But there are two important drawbacks:
+But there are two significant drawbacks:

 1. Developers have to do non-trivial operations if they want to keep up with newer versions (that have bug fixes and performance improvements).